Gopher2k18/gopher/README.md

 # Gopher

-This project was our school project and it gather information from two different sources which are slack and confluence and show it in one place.
+This project is meant to be a help companies for improve their communication and make it faster and easier.
+It gather information from two different sources, which are slack and confluence and show it in one place.
+Application shows messages from slack which are important and shows newest blog posts and most important changes in confluence.
+Login system and calendar are not implemented yet.

 ## Features
 * Log in system